Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Alabama Performance Insights

-- The Crimson Tide outscore opponents by 13.9 points per game (scoring 82.6 points per game to rank fourth in college basketball while allowing 68.7 per outing to rank 139th in college basketball) and have a +486 scoring differential overall.
+- The Crimson Tide average 82.6 points per game (fourth in college basketball) while giving up 68.7 per contest (138th in college basketball).
+They have a +486 scoring differential overall and outscore opponents by 13.9 points per game.

-- Alabama pulls down 41 rebounds per game (first in college basketball) while conceding 32.9 per outing to its opponents.
-It outrebounds opponents by 8.1 boards per game.
+- Alabama wins the rebound battle by 8.1 boards on average.
+It collects 41.0 rebounds per game, which ranks first in college basketball, while its opponents pull down 32.9 per contest.

-- Alabama knocks down 4.6 more threes per contest than the opposition, 10.2 (eighth-most in college basketball) compared to its opponents' 5.6.
+- Alabama hits 4.6 more threes per contest than the opposition, 10.2 (eighth-most in college basketball) compared to its opponents' 5.6.

-- The Crimson Tide rank 81st in college basketball by averaging 97.5 points per 100 possessions on offense, and defensively are fifth in college basketball, allowing 81.1 points per 100 possessions.
+- The Crimson Tide average 97.5 points per 100 possessions on offense (81st in college basketball), and allow 81.1 points per 100 possessions (fifth in college basketball).

-- Alabama has lost the turnover battle by 2.2 turnovers per game, committing 13.4 (314th in college basketball play) while forcing 11.2 (255th in college basketball).
+- Alabama has typically lost the turnover battle this season, committing 13.4 per game (314th in college basketball action) while forcing 11.2 (255th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.